 It’s time for a more nuanced analysis of what the women’s economy really looks like and how it will evolve in the future.

-There is growing evidence that greater gender equality leads to increased business innovation, and companies that pay attention stand to reap great rewards.
-The business case for gender equality is compelling, and few still doubt that investing in women as employees and entrepreneurs leads to increased productivity and profitability.
-But one piece of the puzzle … Continue reading Women and innovation: Making the connection
+Photo via Unsplash, Andy Kelly There is growing evidence that greater gender equality leads to increased business innovation, and companies that pay attention stand to reap great rewards.
+This article was initially published on the Stanford Social Innovation Review.
+For the full article, please visit the website.
+For more of Alexa's work, read her profile or visit her … Continue reading Women and innovation: Making the connection

-Recently I had the honor of presenting at the PowerShift Conference on Women in the World Economy, hosted by the Oxford University Saïd Business School.
-PowerShift was hands down the most inspiring conference I have ever attended, largely because it drew together companies, NGOs and academics in a way which not only gave participants a … Continue reading Towards an ecosystem for women’s financial inclusion- what next?
+Photo via Steve Johnson, Unsplash Recently I had the honor of presenting at the PowerShift Conference on Women in the World Economy, hosted by the Oxford University Saïd Business School.
+PowerShift was hands down the most inspiring conference I have ever attended, largely because it drew together companies, NGOs and academics in a way which … Continue reading Towards an ecosystem for women’s financial inclusion- what next?

-Social enterprise has made it to the main stage.
+Photo via Unsplash, Clarks Tibbs Social enterprise has made it to the main stage.
 Companies from Unilever to Coke are embracing the concept and even starting their own enterprises.
 Speakers at last year’s Skoll World Forum on Social Entrepreneurship included representatives from Marks & Spencer, Cisco, Pepsico and Nike.
-But is this burgeoning interest a good thing?
-Social enterprise and … Continue reading Is big business appropriating social enterprise?
+But is this burgeoning interest a … Continue reading Is big business appropriating social enterprise?

 This week the UK government takes the historic step of becoming one of the first institutions to make an official statement on how companies should operationalize the UN Guiding Principles on Business and Human Rights, more commonly known as the Ruggie Principles.
-Leading the process to formalize the ambitious but sometimes vague standards laid out … Continue reading Three reasons why the UK National Action Plan on Business and Human Rights should prioritise gender
+Leading the process to formalize the ambitious but sometimes vague standards laid … Continue reading Three reasons why the UK National Action Plan on Business and Human Rights should prioritise gender